 Over one million burn injuries require medical attention each year in the United States, according to the CDC.
 Burn victims suffer chronic pain, scarring, and disfigurement, not to mention intense psychological trauma from their experiences.
-If you or a loved one suffered a burn injury because of someone else’s irresponsible actions, the civil court system can hold that party accountable.
+If you or a loved one suffered a Maryland burn injury because of someone else’s irresponsible actions, the civil court system can hold that party accountable.

 - Prince George’s County

 - Calvert County

 The Different Degrees Of A Burn Injury

 Understanding the different degrees of burn injuries can help you or your loved one know what sort of medical treatment is in store.
 There are three degrees of burns: